This activity on its own is a full lesson length.

 Recipe for scones on the board:

-Optional, but recommended: students to fill out the worksheet (attached; modify for younger students) so they can remember which combinations made the gas.
+Optional, but recommended: students to fill out the worksheet so they can remember which combinations made the gas.
 Younger students can draw what they find.

-If students are mixing many ingredients together each time, prompt them to only mix two ingredients, so that they can figure out which ingredients alone are needed to make gas.
+If students are mixing many ingredients together each time, prompt them to only mix two ingredients, so that they can figure out the minimal ingredients are needed to make gas.

-Results should show these results with the fewest ingredients: the baking powder and water makes gas; the (warmed) buttermilk and baking soda make a gas (though less obvious).
+Results should show these results with the fewest ingredients: the baking powder and water makes gas; the (warmed) buttermilk and baking soda make a gas (though slower in making bubbles and less obvious).

 If time with older students: the chemical reaction happening can be shown with molecule modeals (see resource for purchase of molecule models).